philipwalton/blog/_articles/stop-copying-social-code-snippets.md

 That's it.
 Don't believe me?
 Well, let's look at a few of them to prove it.

+*(If you do believe me and want to skip to ahead to my suggestions, go to the section entitled [What You Should Do Instead ](#what-you-should-do-instead).)*

 ### Twitter

 Here is the code that [developers.twitter.com](https://dev.twitter.com/docs/tweet-button) recommends you use to get a tweet button on your site.